theguigs/mapbox-navigation-ios/CONTRIBUTING.md

 ## Testing the SDK

+To test the SDK, check the target and simulator.
 It is important to test the SDK using the `iPhone 8 Plus` simulator for the `FBSnapshotter` tests.

 ## Opening a pull request